The Colorado Master Gardener Program in Boulder County: Grow with Us

 Those enrolling as non-volunteers/Colorado Gardener Certificate students may submit their application and tuition ($530) simultaneously; new volunteers/Master Gardener Apprentices must attend a short interview and take a brief quiz before being accepted and sending a tuition payment ($170).

-*Check back soon for Fall 2019 enrollment information.
+*Check back soon for spring 2020 enrollment information.

 Current & Continuing CMGsClick here to expand or collapse this section, which contains information on the current class schedule, textbook ordering information, the online Volunteer Management System (VMS), and reappointment.